Council of Ministers (Spain): Meetings of the council

 The Council of Ministers, as a general rule, meets weekly every Tuesday morning.
 Its meetings, from which minutes will be drawn up, may be deliberative and/or decision-making.
 The minutes will include, exclusively, the circumstances related to the time and place of its celebration, the list of attendees, the resolutions adopted and the reports presented.
 Therefore, the deliberations that the different members of the Government maintain, since these by law are of a secret nature, can not be collected.

 The meetings of the Council are convened and chaired by the Prime Minister, though, in his absence, Deputy Prime Ministers take the responsibility to chair over the cabinet and it is the Premier who establishes the topics to be discussed.
 Also on exceptional occasions, the cabinet can be chaired by the King of Spain: in that event the meeting is solely consultative.

 Location of council meetings

-The Council of Ministers meetings are held at the Council Building, one of the buildings that compose Moncloa Palace, the official resident of the Prime Minister and the headquarters of the government.
+Meetings of the Council of Ministers are held at the Council Building in Madrid.
+It is located at the Moncloa Palace complex, which includes the official residence of the Prime Minister and the headquarters of the government.

 However, the Council of Ministers can meet in any city in the country.
-Some examples are the Council's meetings in 1976 and 2018 in Barcelona, the Council's meeting in Palma de Mallorca in 1983 or the Council's meetings in Seville in 1976, 2010 and 2018.
+Some examples are the Council's meetings in Barcelona in 1976 and 2018, the Council's meeting in Palma de Mallorca in 1983, or the Council's meetings in Seville in 1976, 2010 and 2018.